libremfg/rhize-docs/content/use-cases/genealogy.md

 ### Query the data

-After you start collecting data, you can also start querying it.
+After you start collecting data, you can also start querying it through the `materialLot` query operations.
+The following section provides example genealogy queries.

+## Examples

 The following examples show how to query for forward and backward genealogies using the [`get`](https://docs.rhize.com/how-to/gql/query/#get) operation to query material lots.